snowflakedb/snowflake-cli/README.md

 SnowCLI has the following limitations:

 - You must have the [SnowSQL](https://docs.snowflake.com/en/user-guide/snowsql.html) configuration file to authenticate to SnowCLI.
 See the [Prerequisites](#prerequisites) for more details.
-- Authentication and connections are not cached between calls, so if you use authentication `externalbrowser` you must authenticate every command via the browser.
-See issue [#19](https://github.com/Snowflake-Labs/snowcli/issues/19).
-- Support for Windows is not yet validated.
-SnowCLI has been primarily tested on MacOS and Linux.
 - To run Streamlit in Snowflake using SnowCLI, your Snowflake account must have access to the Streamlit private preview.

 ## Install SnowCLI